jsventures/jobsearch-content/content/09_experience_interview/02_experience_fit.md

 ## Experience Interview: Communicate Fit
 In order to be successful at a company, there are traits that you learn along your career.
 Some companies value different traits, but in general, there are a few that apply across the board.
-For example —
+For example:

 * Motivation — Why are you in engineering, why are you choosing this company specifically?
 * Empathy — Do you know how to work with your peers, your managers, your reports?